teresamoser/cse341-L02-Team/readme.md

 # Repository Introduction

-This repository contains a collection of code for students that take the CSE 341 course at Brigham Young University - Idaho.
+This repository contains a collection of code for the CSE 341 Web Services Teams assignments

 ## How to use this repository